XRPLF/xrpl-dev-portal/content/reliable_tx.md

 5. Determine the final result of a transaction
     * Final results are an immutable part of the ledger history.

 An application's means of performing these actions depends on the API the application uses.
-These interfaces may be any of:
+An application may use any of the following interfaces:

 1. [`rippled`'s internal APIs](rippled-apis.html)
 2. [RippleAPI](rippleapi.html)